What is CT?

 Computed tomography, or CT, is an advanced scan that produces high-quality images of the inside of your body.
 Dr. Deepak Das and the other radiologists at Excel Medical Imaging offer state-of-the-art CT services to patients.
 Your doctor may order this scan for a variety of reasons, from looking for the cause of certain symptoms to evaluating the severity of heart disease.
-To schedule a CT scan, please contact the office in New Port Richey, Florida, by phone or book your appointment online.

 CT scans collect a series of X-ray images taken from different angles.
 A computer processes this information to create pictures of your bones, soft tissues, and blood vessels.
 These images provide your doctor with a view of your body in cross sections, much like slicing a loaf of bread.

 The images produced by CT scans are highly sensitive and capable of detecting extremely small lesions.
 They’re much more accurate and detailed than X-rays.

 Excel Medical Imaging uses a Phillips 16-slice CT scanner with helical scanning capabilities.
 This scanner shortens the time required for the procedure, and it allows your radiologist to perform the scan with a smaller volume of non-ionic contrast material.

 When is a CT scan necessary?

 Your doctor may recommend a CT scan to: